ApocalypseCalculator/Someone/README.md

 2. Clone this repository onto your PC (`git clone https://github.com/ApocalypseCalculator/Someone`).

-3. In the folder called `assets`, open the file called `token.ts`.

-4. Inside the `token.ts` file, put your bot token inside the `""` and save the file.
+3. Put your bot token inside a `.env` file.

-5. Before running, make sure you have installed the required dependencies by running `npm install` in the bot's root directory (npm should come with node, if it does not, seperately install npm).
+4. Before running, make sure you have installed the required dependencies by running `npm install` in the bot's root directory (npm should come with node, if it does not, seperately install npm).

-6. Go to your terminal, head to the root bot folder directory (`cd filepath`), and run the `npm run start` command.
+5. Go to your terminal, head to the root bot folder directory (`cd filepath`), and run the `npm run start` command.

 **The bot has been upgraded to comply with the newest Discord.js v14!**